Miami, USA

 We exchange contacts.
 We also promised that we would get a glimpse of more of your talent online.
 Sunset was already overshadowing Wynwood's art and the day in general.
 It was time to resort to the festive reception of the bars inside the Walls.

-TAP has daily flights from Lisbon to Miami, departing at 10:50 am and arriving in Miami at 15:15
+TAP operates daily flights from Lisbon to Miami, departing at 10:50 and arriving in Miami at 15:15

 Key West, USA